wathmihasara/ASS_4_GRP-10/README.md

 Question 8

-# mean and standard deviation of three circumference at the start and end of the study
+# mean and standard deviation of tree circumference at the start and end of the study
 #mean
 ```{r}
 north <- subset(csv_columns,Site==("northeast"),c("Circumf_2005_cm","Circumf_2020_cm"))